Quentin Tarantino: 1993–1999: Breakthrough and acclaim

 Following the success of Reservoir Dogs, Tarantino was approached by major film studios and offered projects that included Speed (1994) and Men in Black (1997), but he instead retreated to Amsterdam to work on his script for Pulp Fiction.
 Tarantino wrote, directed, and acted in the dark comedy crime film Pulp Fiction in 1994, maintaining the graphic depiction of violence from his earlier film as well as the non-linear storylines.
-Tarantino received the Academy Award for Best Original Screenplay, which he shared with Roger Avary, who contributed to the story.
-He also received a nomination in the Best Director category.
-The film received another five nominations, including for Best Picture.
+The film was nominated for seven Academy Awards, including Best Picture.
+Tarantino was nominated for Best Director and won Best Original Screenplay, which he shared with Roger Avary.
 Tarantino also won the Palme d'Or for the film at the 1994 Cannes Film Festival.
 The film grossed over $200 million and earned positive reviews.

 In 1995, Tarantino participated in the anthology film Four Rooms, a collaboration that also included directors Robert Rodriguez, Allison Anders and Alexandre Rockwell.
 Tarantino directed and acted in the fourth segment of "The Man from Hollywood", a tribute to the Alfred Hitchcock Presents episode "Man from the South".
 He joined Rodriguez again later in the year with a supporting role in Desperado.
 One of Tarantino's first paid writing assignments was for From Dusk till Dawn, which Rodriguez directed later in 1996, re-teaming with Tarantino in another acting role, alongside Harvey Keitel, George Clooney and Juliette Lewis.
 (Note: Robert Kurtzman hired Tarantino to write the script for From Dusk till Dawn in exchange for the make-up effects on Reservoir Dogs.)
 His third feature film was Jackie Brown (1997), an adaptation of Elmore Leonard's novel Rum Punch.
 A homage to blaxploitation films, it starred Pam Grier, who starred in many of the films of that genre in the 1970s.
 It received positive reviews and was called a "comeback" for Grier and co-star Robert Forster.
 Leonard considered Jackie Brown to be his favorite of the 26 different screen adaptations of his novels and short stories.

 In the 1990s, Tarantino had a number of other minor acting roles, including in Eddie Presley (1992), The Coriolis Effect (1994), Sleep With Me (1994), Somebody to Love (1994), All-American Girl (1995), Destiny Turns on the Radio (1995), and Girl 6 (1996).
 Also in 1996, he starred in Steven Spielberg's Director's Chair, a simulation video game that uses pre-generated film clips.
 In 1998, Tarantino made his major Broadway stage debut as an amoral psycho killer in a revival of the 1966 play Wait Until Dark, which received unfavorable reviews for his performance from critics.